Other DataFrame Tools

 Pandas

-And the addition: max temp by day, sort, and output newline-delimited JSON.
+And the addition: max temp by day.
+Then output newline-delimited JSON.

 maxtemp = filtered.groupby('date').agg({'tmax': 'max'})